nsacyber/HTTP-Connectivity-Tester/docs/Get-HttpConnectivity.md

 The URL pattern to unblock when the URL to unblock is not a literal URL.

 Type: String

 Required: True

 Default value: None

 #### Method

-TThe HTTP method used to test the URL.
+The HTTP method used to test the URL.
 Defaults to 'GET'.

 Type: String

 Required: False

 Default value: 'GET'

 #### ExpectedStatusCode